puto sikwate

 During simbang gabi (dawn masses) every Christmas season, small eateries or stalls sell this Cebuano delicacy near the churches.
 You can also buy puto and sikwate from Tabléa Chocolate branches in JY Square Lahug, Parkmall, and Bonifacio District.
 There are also regular offerings of puto-sikwate in a food stall in Metro Ayala grocery store.
 It is right beside the wines and liquors section across the grocery counters.

-Dried mangoes are mangoes that go through a long process of drying, sweetening and preservation.
-This is to prolong the shelf life of ripe mangoes.
+Dried mangoes are mangoes that go through a long process of drying, sweetening, and preservation to prolong the shelf life of ripe mangoes.
 This is probably the most popular pasalubong from Cebu if you ask the locals.

 Where to buy dried mangoes in Cebu

 The best known brand is 7D Mangoes, which you can find in most supermarkets and malls in Cebu.
-You can even find these died mangoes pasalubong at Mactan-Cebu International Airport if you want to buy last-minute.
+You can also buy direct from FPD Food International, which is their factory in A.S.
+Fortuna, Mandaue City.
+If you want to buy some last-minute pasalubong, you can still get these dried mangoes at Mactan-Cebu International Airport.

-Chicharon is usually made of fried pork rinds.
-The pork undergoes a series of deep frying to achieve its super crunchy texture.
-To make it every tastier, dip it in vinegar before munching on it.
+Chicharon are fried pork rinds that underwent a series of deep frying to achieve the super crunchy texture.
+To make them even tastier, dip them in vinegar before munching on them.

 Where to buy chicharon in Cebu

 Carcar is the best producer of chicharon in Cebu.
 The municipality is approximately one and a half hours by bus from Cebu City proper.
 You don’t really need to travel straight to Carcar just to buy chicharon.
-You can easily buy chicharon in supermarkets, bus terminals and streets.
+You can easily buy chicharon in supermarkets and bus terminals.

-Otap is light, flaky, crunchy and sweet.
+Otap is light, flaky, crunchy, and sweet.
 Its ingredients include flour, shortening, coconut, and sugar.
-You can immediately see sprinkles of sugar on top of it so be careful when opening its pack.
+You can immediately see sprinkles of sugar on top of it so be careful when opening the pack.

 Shamrock is the best producer of otap.
-You can find their stores in some parts of the city, but you can go to the most accessible branch in Honoria Paras Bldg., Fuente Osmena Park.
+They have branches in Fuente, Mabini, and Mactan, but the most accessible one is in Honoria Paras Bldg. in Fuente Osmeña Circle.
 You can also buy otap in supermarkets.

 Rosquillos are round, crunchy biscuits with holes at the center.
 It’s hard to describe the taste.
-All I can say is that they are not so sweet, which is why I love them.
-Pair them with coffee or hot drinks for your merienda.
+All I can say is that they are not so sweet, which is why I love them, especially when paired with coffee or hot drinks for my merienda.

 Where to buy rosquillos in Cebu